 The Secret Wisdom of Thoth: Pt.
 2 Mystic language

 As we wrote in the introduction, in Ancient Egypt both mysticism and writing were seen as sacred secret traditions only accessible to elite priests.
-Therefore we figured that that the most mystical book of the Egyptian priests, their holy Book of Thoth, was probably also written in such a way that a profane reader would have been unable to find its real contents.
-In this article we discuss the use of figurative language by mystics, focussing especially of its use by Persian mystics.
+Therefore we figured that the most mystical book of the Egyptian priests, their holy Book of Thoth, was probably also written in such a way that a profane reader would have been unable to find its real contents.
+In this article we discuss the use of figurative language by mystics, focussing especially on its use by Persian mystics.

-Maybe the most well-known tradition of mystic metaphorical use of language is Persian mystical poetry.
+Maybe the most well-known tradition of the mystic metaphorical use of language is Persian mystical poetry.
 Persian mystical poetry is essentially symbolic in nature.
 This is reflected in the abundant use of rhetorical figures.
 Persian poets have used various literary devices to embellish their writings and to make them more persuasive.

 Metaphors are at the heart of Persian poetry.
-When it comes to the tradition of mystic metaphorical use of language in poetry, it is found that the Persian mystics used the metaphors of wine, cup, and tavern often.
+When it comes to the tradition of the mystic metaphorical use of language in poetry, it is found that the Persian mystics used the metaphors of wine, cup, and tavern often.
 These metaphors are excessively used in different contexts to express deep mystical concepts.